 Comments on “Retirement Withdrawals: Can You Base Them on RMDs?,” by Wei Sun and Anthony Webb, in the December 2012 AAII Journal:

 The article does not really address the income tax implications of the RMD [required minimum distribution] method.
 You should prepare a spreadsheet showing the current account balance and an expected rate of return on your investments.
 Then apply the withdrawal factors from the IRS’s Publication 590, Appendix C up until 100 years of age.
 This will give you a look at your taxable income each year.
-You will see that toward the end of life expectancy, the withdrawal amounts become quite large; therefore, you will pay higher tax rate
+You will see that toward the end of life expectancy, the withdrawal amounts become quite large; therefore, you will pay higher tax rates in your later years.

 —Glen Morrill from Nevada

 I’ve been using the RMD method since the first year I could.
 It requires a degree of conservative spending, which is a good thing, and leaves the maximum residual for a charitable bequest, unless I live too long.
 I’ll worry about that later.